 In addition to this, the armrests are padded and can be locked, ensuring the comfort and safety of the user.

-The heigh of the Platinum is adjustable and its weight capacity can hold up to 300 pounds.
-Not to mention, it has a wide shower seat — granting the user maximum comfort.
+The height of the Platinum is adjustable and its weight capacity can hold up to 300 pounds.
+Not to mention, it has a wide shower seat - granting the user maximum comfort.

-This model is recommended for small bathrooms or those looking for a bath chair that will not take too much space.
+This model is recommended for small bathrooms or those looking for a bath chair for seniors that will not take too much space.
 The AquaTeak bench is aesthetically appealing because of its wood finish.
 Even though it is made of wood, it has no water retention.
-The base of each foot has also features non slip rubb grips, providing both stability and balance.
+The base of each foot has also featured non-slip rubber grips, providing both stability and balance.

 Bath chairs are heaven-sent for the elderly and even those who have mobility problems given how they provide comfort and safety while in the bathroom.

-Given the various types of shower seats on the market, choosing one can be quite daunting.
+Given the various types of shower seats with arms on the market, choosing one can be quite daunting.
 Thinking about features like size, height, material, and other features in relation to the size of your bathroom is quite a challenge.
 Fortunately, the experts here at Senior Strong can help you with your decision.
-Call us and figure out which shower seat is the best option for you today.
+Contact us and figure out which senior care product you need today.